Chapel of the Holy Cross Sedona Arizona Marguerite Brunswig Staude

 Marguerite returned to Los Angeles excited about her ideas, and she contacted Lloyd Wright, the son of Frank Lloyd Wright about building a church downtown Los Angeles.
 Even though her parents had agreed to donate the land, the Dioceses of Los Angeles Archbishop, turned down Marguerite's proposal.
 He told her that people weren't quite ready for a church this modern.

 Meanwhile, Marguerite had met and married Tony Staude in 1938.
-He had been to Arizona and urged that Marguerite and he should buy a home in the Sedona area.
+He had been to Arizona and urged that Marguerite and he should purchase a home in the Sedona area.
 Marguerite was inspired to sculpt, but she also enjoyed making jewelry from found items in the surrounding desert.
 She taught art classes in Sedona on occasion at the old Jordan barn that became known as the Sedona Art Barn.

 By 1950, both of her parents were deceased, and Marguerite once again began thinking about building a chapel that would be a fitting memorial for her parents.
 She took her first airplane ride over the Sedona area to scout for possible locations.
 When she found an area that she considered the perfect spot, she said that she received two signs on the property that she had chosen the right land.
 The first sign was a red rock spire that appeared to be shaped like a Madonna holding a child, and the second sign was that she found a symbol carved into a rock on the area that had meaning as a symbol that her father, as a pharmacist, would have known.

 Once again, Marguerite would have to overcome obstacles to build the church.
 First the land was on Arizona forest land.
 Then Arizona senator, Barry Goldwater, reviewed the plans for the church and urged the Arizona Legislature to approve the use of the land.
 Barry called the church, "a noble structure" for all people to find peace and beauty.
 Once the land was approved, Marguerite approached the Bishop of Santa Fe to approve the building of the church.
-At first the Bishop tried to have Marguerite donate the funds that it would take to build the church and to donate them to the Native Americans in Arizona to ease their poverty, but in the end, he gave his approval.
+At first the Bishop tried to have Marguerite donate the funds that it would take to build the church and donate them to the Native Americans in Arizona to ease their poverty, but in the end, he gave his approval.

 The building of the Chapel of the Holy Cross began in 1955 and was completed in 1956.
 One of the biggest misconceptions that I've heard about the Chapel is that Marguerite hired Frank Lloyd Wright or his son Lloyd to design the Chapel.
 Not true!
 By the time Marguerite had decided to build the Chapel, she hired the architectural design firm of Anshen and Allen of San Francisco and the William Simpson Construction Co.
 The Chapel was completed at a construction cost of $300,000.

 The Chapel has been granted a listing on the National Register of Historic Places and is listed in various directories of sacred places.
 There is an on-line book and gift store as well as the actual gift store located in the basement of the Chapel.
+There isn't a charge to visit, and it is one of the best places for a minute of quiet reflection and prayer.
+It is also a wonderful place for photos.
+The Chapel is closed Thanksgiving, Christmas, Good Friday and Easter.

 Chapel of the Holy Cross